Code-Institute-Submissions/acme-events/README.md

   + Provide contact information for venues to reduce queries from users that would be more appropriately directed to the venue than the event organiser.
   + Build a client contact database directly from my website using the integrated newsletter sign-up form.
   + Access a receipt for each customer transaction through the Stripe dashboard.
+  + Benefit from validation methods around user account creation and newsletter sign-ups to reduce bot signups.

 **As a browsing-user, I can...**
   + View key information concerning upcoming events at a glance (e.g. location, time, date, etc.)